Box-counting measure of metric spaces: Abstract

 \section{Abstract}

-In this paper, we introduce a new notion called \emph{Minkowski measure} for a class of metric spaces, which is closely related to the box dimension of the space.
-If $E$ is a self-similar set satisfying the open set condition, then the Hasudorff measure restricted to $E$ is a Minkowski measure.
-We show that the Lalley-Gatzouras type self-affine sponges always admit Minkowski measures.
-Moreover, we show that if a metric space is totally disconnected and possesses Minkowski measures, then the multi-fractal spectrum of the Minkowski measure is a Lipschitz invariant.
+In this paper, we introduce a new notion called the \emph{box-counting measure} of a metric space.
+We show that for a doubling metric space, an Ahlfors regular measure is always a box-counting measure; consequently, if $E$ is a self-similar set satisfying the open set condition, then the Hausdorff measure restricted to $E$ is a box-counting measure.
+We show two classes of self-affine sets, the generalized Lalley-Gatzouras type self-affine sponges and Bara\'nski carpets, always admit box-counting measures; this also provides a very simple method to calculate the box-dimension of these fractals.
+Moreover, among others, we show that if two doubling metric spaces admit box-counting measures, then the multi-fractal spectra of the box-counting measures coincide provided the two spaces are Lipschitz equivalent.